ztellman/narrator/README.md

 In this operator, we group each task by their `:name`, first counting their frequency, but also taking the list of `:children`, concatenating it such that each element is propagated forward as an individual message, and then fed back into the same query.

+### core.async integration

+If `core.async` is included in the classpath, then Narrator also provides a `narrator.query/query-channel` function, which behaves similarly to `query-seq`, but can also be used to process realtime streams.

 ### available operators

 `rate`, `sum`, `group-by`, `concat`, and `recur` are demonstrated above.